p-ranav/iris/README.md

 We can start by writing our subscriber.

 * Create a subscriber using `component.create_subscriber`
+* The subscriber port timeout is how long the subscriber's recv() call will wait before timing out and checking again.
+Timeouts are essential to keeping the component reactive to commands like component.stop().
+See `ZMQ_RCVTIMEO` for more details.
 * The signature of a subscriber callback is `std::function<void(Message)>`
 * You can deserialize the received message using `Message.get<T>()`
 * Here, we are receiving log entries and printing select fields